tcurdt/jdeb/docs/maven.md

-passphrase    | The passphrase to use the key                                                | No attach        | Attach artifact to project                                                   | No; defaults to `true` submodules    | Execute the goal on all sub-modules                                          | No; defaults to `true` SNAPSHOTexpand| Expand SNAPSHOT into the content of an environment variable or timestamp.    | No; defaults to `false` SNAPSHOTenv   | Name of the environment variable.
+passphrase    | The passphrase to use the key                                                | No attach        | Attach artifact to project                                                   | No; defaults to `true` submodules    | Execute the goal on all sub-modules                                          | No; defaults to `true` snapshotExpand| Expand SNAPSHOT into the content of an environment variable or timestamp.    | No; defaults to `false` snapshotEnv   | Name of the environment variable.
 If it's empty defaults to a timestamp.     | No; defaults to `SNAPSHOT` verbose       | Verbose logging                                                              | No; defaults to `true`, will be `false` in the future skip          | Indicates if an execution should be skipped                                  | No; defaults to `false`